apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 response entities (e.g. headers) depending on their context will all operate on the request variants when using this hook, as there is no response data yet.

+This hook is not available to remap rules.

 READ_REQUEST_PRE_REMAP_HOOK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~